-5.1.1 The Board is responsible for the financial management of AQA.

-- 5.1.2 Reflecting the public interest in AQA's objectives and stakeholders, the finances of AQA are to be managed in a fiscally prudent and sustainable manner and consistent with activities and achievements as detailed in the Statement of Performance Expectations. - 5.1.3 As a subsidiary of NZVCC, AQA must operate within the provisions of Part 19 of the Education Act 1989.
+- 5.1.1 The Board is responsible for the financial management of AQA. - 5.1.2 Reflecting the public interest in AQA's objectives and stakeholders, the finances of AQA are to be managed in a fiscally prudent and sustainable manner and consistent with activities and achievements as detailed in the Statement of Performance Expectations. - 5.1.3 As a subsidiary of NZVCC, AQA must operate within the provisions of Schedule 12 and Part 4 section 311-313 of the Education and Training Act 2020. - 5.1.4 Controlling parties to the AQA bank accounts will be approved by a formal resolution of the Board.
+These will normally be the Chair of the AQA Board, Deputy Chair, another member of the Board and the Executive Director.